Create the optimal AppTrackingTransparency (ATT) framework prompt

-The language of your pre-permission prompt needs to be taken into account.
-You can ask a question, provide a statistic, or form a statement that appeals to your users.
+The language of your prompt needs to be taken into account.
 Knowing your audience and how they respond to certain communication styles will be helpful when deciding on the language of your personalized prompt.

-When formatting your pre-permission prompt, mindfully choose colors and fonts that reflect your brand and appeal to your users.
-Keep in mind that the ATT prompt will overlay the pre-permission prompt so figuring out the best way to present your prompts can have a major impact on your opt-in rate.
+When formatting your prompt, mindfully choose colors and fonts that reflect your brand and appeal to your users.
 Shades of blue reflect a soothing, reliable, and trustworthy mood; whereas reds reflect survival and power.
 Knowing what you are trying to convey and the environment you want to create will have an impact on your color choices.

 Instead of a written prompt, you can choose to include a video that explains what tracking is or why you are asking for consent.
 Adding friendly or informative graphics or images could also grab your user’s attention.